 Please note that in the event of particularly adverse weather, all runners may be instructed to 'pair up' with a member of their crew or another runner for any of the later stages of the race.
+Support runners should make sure they have adequate waterproof kit with them, and it is recommended that they follow the same guidance as that given to the runners below.
+If adverse weather is predicted, runners and support crew may be instructed to carry full waterproof gear at any point and will not be allowed to continue without this.

-We would encourage all runners to set up the 'Find Friends' (or similar) app on their phone to help their support crew identify their runner's location throughout the race.
+We would encourage all support crew to use the tracker website to identify their runner's location throughout the race.